kubernetes-sigs/cluster-api/docs/proposals/improve-status-in-CAPI-resources.md

 - This proposal is also changing contract fields where ready was used improperly to represent initial provisioning (k8s API conventions suggest to use ready only for long-running process).

-All in all, Machine's Ready should be much more clear, consistent, intuitive after proposed changes.
+All in all, Machine's Ready concept should be much more clear, consistent, intuitive after proposed changes.
 But there is more.

-This proposal is also dropping Ready condition from higher level abstractions in Cluster API.
+This proposal is also dropping the `Ready` condition from higher level abstractions in Cluster API.

-Instead, where not already present, this proposal is introducing a new Available condition that better represents the fact that those objects are operational even if there is a certain degree of not readiness in the system or if lifecycle operations are happening (prior art Available condition in K8s Deployments).
+Instead, where not already present, this proposal is introducing a new `Available` condition that better represents the fact that those objects are operational even if there is a certain degree of not readiness / disruption in the system or if lifecycle operations are happening (prior art `Available` condition in K8s Deployments).

 Last but not least:

-- With the changes to the semantic of Ready and Available conditions, it is now possible to add conditions about surfacing that lifecycle operations are happening, e.g. scaling up.
+- With the changes to the semantic of `Ready` and `Available` conditions, it is now possible to add conditions to surface ongoing lifecycle operations, e.g. scaling up.
 - As suggested by K8s API conventions, this proposal is also making sure all conditions are consistent and have uniform meaning across all resource types
 - Additionally, we are enforcing the same consistency for replica counters and other status fields.